-A detailed list of the effects and health risks associated with the use of many specific drugs appears as Appendix B to the University's Policy Statement as a Drug-Free Institution (link provided below).
+A detailed list of the effects and health risks associated with the use of many specific drugs appears as Appendix B of the Drug-Free Policy Statement.
 Alcohol consumption causes a number of marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.